livecoding-recipes/livecoding-recipes.github.io/_posts/2016-04-04-recreating-da-funk.md

 That's it!
 This approach needs a little bit to understand, but it's really powerful in terms of representing simple songs.
 Also, it plays really well with live coding, which I plan to show in one of the next tutorials.

+**EDIT:**
+I'm aware that my version differ from the original sound.
+Just uploaded slightly updated final version and working on fixing the content of the post.
+Thanks for all that pointed my mistakes!
+As one said - we're only *human after all* ;)